Latha-G/ETL-Project/README.md

 - [uNoGS API](https://rapidapi.com/unogs/api/unogs/endpoints)
     - Method: API Extraction
-    - Used For: Collecting movies on Netflix in released in the United States which have an IMDb rating greater than or equal to 7
+    - Used For: Collecting movies on Netflix in released in the United States which have an IMDb rating between 7 and 10

 - [Google Search Engine](https://www.google.com/search?&q=)
     - Method: Webscraping